mcmullarkey/local-dougdoug/README.md

 Running this command will help confirm whether the voice file is downloaded and is working for text-to-speech.

+Note if you're using Docker: You'll need to install piper-tts into a python virtual environment locally + activate the environment to run this test.
+Otherwise this failing just indicates you don't have piper-tts installed locally.

-One potential fix is either installing or reinstalling `sox` via homebrew.
+(Not relevant for Docker, won't help) Another potential fix is either installing or reinstalling `sox` via homebrew.

 `brew update`
 `brew install sox`